Quarkpulse/docs/docs/IT for hire/introductie.md

 # Introductie

 Welkom bij Quarkpulse Docs!
-In deze sectie zullen we het concept van "IT for hire" verkennen en wat Quarkpulse te bieden heeft op dit gebied.
+In deze sectie zullen we het concept van "IT for hire" verkennen, wat Quarkpulse te bieden heeft op dit gebied en als het uberhaupt iets is voor jouw bedrijf.

 ## Wat is "IT for hire"?